marvosyntactical/marvosyntactical.github.io/prompt.md

 I'm going through old chats right now and asking you to summarize this chat into a uniform markdown format (with GitHub-flavored Markdown + MathJax/LaTeX) to display on my website.
+First, decide whether to split this conversation into several topical articles, or keep it at one article.
-Please follow the below EXACT structure.
+For each article, please follow the below EXACT structure.

 OUTPUT: Produce exactly TWO fenced code blocks in this order:
 (1) a single Markdown document (language tag: markdown)